 With no way to remotely revoke access or erase files with WhatsApp, a file once shared is on the employee’s device until he manually deletes it from his smartphone.
 This poses a major information security risk for companies.

 With stringent policies like GDPR and PIPEDA in place, businesses are exposing themselves to massive penalties, negative PR, and even bankruptcy in case of a data breach.
-A highly avoidable mistake.
+This is one of the biggest reasons why organizations look for a secure WhatsApp alternative.

 2. Management and IT have zero visibility into groups or conversations